AlexCharlton/linden-scheme/README.md

 Sets the value of the state variable `VAR` to `VALUE`.
 This is only useful when called within a rule.

 ### Turtle graphics
 linden-scheme provides a set of functions (often also render rules) that implement the standard turtle-graphics commands typically associated with graphical L-systems.
 These commands are intended to be a standard foundation for turtle graphics, but do not provide any graphical output mechanism themselves.
 Rather, they provide a convenient parameter for holding some sort of rendering target, as well as a set of procedures that are used to modify and access the usual geometric qualities: namely translation/rotation matrices and thickness.
-Two state variables are therefore defined for the turtle graphics system: `transform-matrix` and `thickness`, although facilities are provided so they do not need to be accessed through `get-state` or `set-state`.
+Two state variables are therefore defined for the turtle graphics system: `transform-matrix`, `rotation-matrix`, and `thickness`, although facilities are provided so they do not need to be accessed through `get-state` or `set-state`.

     [parameter] render-target